Jasminyas/sharelock_hoax/README.md

-# Sharelock Hoaw - Time to Investigate !
+# Sharelock Hoax - Time to Investigate !

 This project is the technical result of our idea provided for the Global AI Hackaton Challenge (June 2017).
 We aim to provide a "truth indicator", able to give a score for a given post/document.